This article was first published on 4 October 2019 and updated with new information on the SG Active Trading Tournament 2020.

 Depending on the theme of the competition, there could be certain rules enforced, such as only allowing investment into certain markets.
 Good competition platforms provide close to real-time prices and simulate trading fees as well.

-For example, InvestingNote is holding an upcoming SG Active Trading Tournament 2019 from 14 October to 29 November 2019, where contestants can enter for free and compete for a chance to win cash prizes.
-The SG Active Trading Tournament 2019 has a theme around Daily Leverage Certificates (DLCs), which are SGX-traded products that give investors leveraged exposure to selected local and overseas stocks and indices.
+InvestingNote is holding an upcoming SG Active Trading Tournament from 10 to 30 September 2020, where contestants can enter for free and compete for a chance to win cash prizes.
+The SG Active Trading Tournament has a theme around Daily Leverage Certificates (DLCs), which are SGX-traded products that give investors leveraged exposure to selected local and overseas stocks and indices.

 Benefits Of Joining Trading And Stock Competitions